calgem/Paracraft/README.md

 inputs** (*Labor cost, Electrolyzer maintenance cost, KOH and/or N<sub>2</sub>
-cost, Liquefier maintenance cost, Natural gas consumption by biomass conversion, Diesel consumption by biomass conversion, Biomass transport and preparation emissions, Biomass conversion maintenance emissions, Soil carbon storage, SO<sub>2</sub> emissions from biomass conversion, NO~x~ emissions from biomass conversion,* and *PM10 emissions from biomass conversion*), which if known by user should be typed in the specified units.
+cost, Liquefier maintenance cost, Natural gas consumption by biomass conversion, Diesel consumption by biomass conversion, Biomass transport and preparation emissions, Biomass conversion maintenance emissions, Soil carbon storage, SO<sub>2</sub> emissions from biomass conversion, NO<sub>x</sub> emissions from biomass conversion,* and *PM10 emissions from biomass conversion*), which if known by user should be typed in the specified units.

-4.  <ins>Supply</ins>: Year-specific average daily hydrogen
-    production data in specified units for each of the producers entered in the "Producer" tab. **User input is mandatory** for this tab to run the code.
+4.  <ins>Supply</ins>: Year-specific average daily H<sub>2</sub> production data in specified units for each of the producers entered in the "Producer" tab. **User input is mandatory** for this tab to run the code.

 5.  <ins>End-user</ins>: Data for each end-user projects. **All inputs are mandatory** in this tab: